bjan816/ThinkSpatial/database/database-design.md

 The game already has functions to collect the information above, the database just needs to store them.

 #### Section 2 (Developed by Jordan)
-Jordan's game has a few more variables that will need to be collected and sotred in the database, they differ to Jamie's game.
+Jordan's game has a few more variables that will need to be collected and stored in the database, they differ to Jamie's game.

 - time:dbl
     - time taken to solve the puzzle.